-The Garforth – GR6S Mines Approved Flame Safety Lamp
+The Garforth – GR6S Mines Approved Flame Safety Lamps

 Developed from 125 years experience of saving lives, the Garforth is the ultimate in flame safety lamps.
 It is the recognised means of methane or firedamp detection in the mines of England and Australia and many other areas of the world.
 They are used by miners everyday the world over.
 The miners lamps weigh in at 3 3/4lbs and stand 10″ high.
-Each lamp is issued with full instructions on use and maintenance.
+Each lamp is issued with full instructions on use and maintenance of miners lamps.

-The criteria for modern flame safety lamps were laid down in the Coal Mines Act 1911-Test of Safety Lamps-Memorandum, dated 6th February
+The criteria for miners flame safety lamps were laid down in the Coal Mines Act 1911-Test of Safety Lamps-Memorandum, dated 6th February

 1913.
 The main points were: